-She was down in Florida, with her boyfriend back in April.
+She was down in Florida, [Inaudible] with her boyfriend back in April.
+They didn't know what [Inaudible] coast.
 Nothing dangerous about that.
-And a fishing boat.
+And a fishing boat [Inaudible].

-The boat just kept coming.
-So as she starts waving to get their attention, and they're yelling and the boat just kept coming.
+Chrissy's [Inaudible] just kept coming.
+So as she starts waving [Inaudible] to get their attention, and they're yelling and the boat just kept coming.
 And finally it ran over her.

-And she had the presence of mind to get off the board, put her feet up against the bottom of the boat and push as hard as she could down, trying to miss the propeller.
+And she had the presence of mind to get off the board, [Inaudible] put her feet up against the bottom of the boat and push as hard as she could down, trying to [Inaudible] the propeller.
+[Inaudible].
 But it severed her right leg.